MariaAfanaseva/Django_REST/README.md

 # Bike store
 Online mountain bikes shop.<br/>
-Users can search bikes, login, logout, add a bike to the cart, watch the cart, and sent a message to the shop administrator.
+Users can search bikes, register, login, logout, add a bike to the cart, view the cart, and send a message to the shop administrator.
 ## Backend
 https://bikeshopnew.tk/admin <br/>
 ```